HiGen: Hierarchical Graph Generative Networks: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\paragraph{Node ordering sensitivity:} The predefined ordering of dimensions can be crucial for training autoregressive (AR) models \cite{vinyals2015order}, and this sensitivity to node orderings is particularly pronounced in autoregressive graph generative model \cite{liao2019GRAN, chen2021orderMatters}.
+\paragraph{Node ordering sensitivity:} The predefined ordering of dimensions can be crucial for training autoregressive (AR) models \citep{vinyals2015order}, and this sensitivity to node orderings is particularly pronounced in autoregressive graph generative models \citep{liao2019GRAN, chen2021orderMatters}.
 However, in the proposed approach, the graph generation process is divided into the generation of multiple small partitions, performed sequentially across the levels, rather than generating the entire graph by a single AR model.
 Therefore, given an ordering for the parent level, the graph generation depends only on the permutation of the nodes within the graph communities rather than the node ordering of the entire graph.
 In other words, the proposed method is invariant to a large portion of possible node permutations, and therefore the set of distinctive adjacency matrices is much smaller in \HiGeN.
 For example, the node ordering $\pi_1 = [v_1, v_2, v_3, v_4]$ with clusters $\gV_{\gG_1}=\{v_1, v_2\}$ and $\gV_{\gG_2}=\{v_3, v_4\}$ has a similar hierarchical graph as $\pi_2 = [v_1, v_3, v_2, v_4]$, since the node ordering within the communities is preserved at all levels.
 Formally, let $\{\pg_{i}^l ~~\forall i \in \gV_{\gG^{l-1}}\}$ be the set of communities at level $l$ produced by a deterministic partitioning function, where $n_i^l = |\gV(\pg_{i}^l)|$ denotes the size of each partition.
-The upper bound on the number of distinct node orderings in an HG generated by the proposed process is then reduced to $\prod_{l=1}^{L} \prod_{i} n_i^l!$. \footnote{It is worth noting that all node permutations do not result in distinctive adjacency matrices due to the automorphism property of graphs \cite{liao2019GRAN, chen2021orderMatters}.
+The upper bound on the number of distinct node orderings in an HG generated by the proposed process is then reduced to $\prod_{l=1}^{L} \prod_{i} n_i^l!$. \footnote{It is worth noting that all node permutations do not result in distinctive adjacency matrices due to the automorphism property of graphs \citep{liao2019GRAN, chen2021orderMatters}.
 Therefore, the number of node permutations provides an upper bound rather than an exact count.}

 The proposed hierarchical model allows for highly parallelizable training and generation.
-Specifically, let $n_c$ be the size of the largest graph cluster, then, it only requires $\mathcal{O}(n_c \log n)$ sequential steps to generate a graph of size $n$.
+Specifically, let $n_c := \max_i(|\pg_i|)$ denote the size of the largest community, then, it only requires $\mathcal{O}(n_c \log n)$ sequential steps to generate a graph of size $n$.

 \paragraph{Block-wise generation:} GRAN generates graphs one block of nodes at a time using an autoregressive approach, but its performance declines with larger block sizes.
 This happens because adjacent nodes in an ordering might not be related and could belong to different structural clusters.
 In contrast, our method generates node blocks within communities with strong connections and predicts cross-links between communities using a separate model.
 This allows our approach to capture both local relationships within a community and global relationships across communities, enhancing the expressiveness of the graph generative model.